KayosMaker/ParametricUniversalBuckConverterAndSmallElectronicsCase/README.md

 -optional cooling slots in the lid

--optional access hole in lid for pot adjustment

 -optional mounting ears with user controlled dimensions.  choice between one mounting ear, or two

 -optional screw closure for the two halves.  the snap fit works well but some applications require a more secure hold.  you can choose between 2 hole closure, 4 hole closure, or friction fit only.